Atlas of plant and animal histology

 Capillaries

-Capillaries are the smallest blood vessels, sometimes even smaller than a red blood cell.
+Capillaries are the smallest blood vessels, sometimes having a diameter smaller than a red blood cell.
 The exchange of gases and substances between the blood and tissues occurs mainly across the capillary walls.
 Capillary walls are made up of a thin endothelium and a basal lamina, so molecules and gases can cross them easily.
 Capillaries are organized in large and widely distributed plexuses that irrigate all the organs of the body.
 This type of irrigation is known as perfusion.

 The endothelium can be continuous, fenestrated, or discontinuous, according to the cellular features and organization (Figure 4).
-The continuous endothelium is the more abundant type of capillary.
+The continuous endothelium is the more abundant type.
 The endothelial cells seal the intercellular spaces so tightly that only the smallest molecules can cross the endothelium through the intercellular spaces.
 The endothelial cells show many cytoplasmic vesicles that indicate strong endocytosis and exocytosis processes.
 The fenestrated endothelium shows endothelial cells with channels or passages directly connecting the blood with the basal lamina.
 This type of endothelium is found in the endocrine glands and intestine, places where the flux of substances into the blood is very intense.
-The discontinuous, or sinusoidal, endothelium is less abundant.
+The discontinuous, or sinusoidal, endothelium is less frequent.
 Here, endothelial cells do not completely seal the intercellular spaces, allowing substances and even cells to freely cross the endothelial layer.
 The discontinuous endothelium is found in the liver, bone marrow, and spleen.

 Veins